Mikhail Minin: The Battle of Berlin

 Running in front was Giya Zagitov, who had a flashlight with him.
 That flashlight helped us to pass through the damaged stairs.
 All the corridors linked to the stairs were cleared by grenades and long submachine gun bursts.

 Right before reaching the attic I tore a one and half meter pipe off the wall to serve as a flagpole.
 After reaching the spacious attic, we faced the problem of getting to the roof.
 Again G. Zagitov found a solution – with his flashlight he noticed in the darkness a heavy winch and two chains going to the top.
 We climbed the chains and then through a tiny window got out to the roof somewhere on the western side of the building.
 There near a barely noticeable column Zagitov and I began setting up our Red Banner.
 Suddenly an explosion lighted up the roof and Lisimenko found our old reference-point – a sculpture of a bronze horse and a large woman in a crown.
 It was immediately decided to set the banner on the sculpture.

 The guys raised me onto the horse’s back which shook from the explosions, and then I fixed the banner right in the crown of the bronze giantess.

 We checked the time.
 It was 22:40 local time.

 Minin was recognized for his feat, but was not rewarded as one would expect: even though the brigade's commanders requested that all soldiers in Minin's platoon be awarded the Hero of Soviet Union decoration, they only received a lower-ranking decoration, the Order of the Red Banner.
 As there were no photos taken when the flag was put on the roof on 10 p.m., other photos were taken afterwards to recreate the event for the camera.

 The details were documented in part 19/19 of a German documentary from 2004 called The War of the Century.
 The documentary includes Minin revisiting the Reichstag and meeting a German soldier who was hiding inside.

 Recognition

 Following the end of World War II, Minin continued his army service.
-In 1959 he graduated from the V. V. Kuibyshev Military Engineering Academy (Военно-инженерная академия) in Moscow and joined Strategic Rocket Forces.
+In 1959 he graduated from the Kuibyshev Military Engineering Academy in Moscow and joined Strategic Rocket Forces.
 He retired from the military in 1969 as a lieutenant colonel.

 He moved to Pskov in 1977 and decided to stay in the city afterwards.
 Minin had to wait five decades for a greater recognition, finally granted to him with an official honour by President Boris Yeltsin, on the 50th anniversary of the end of the Second World War.
-Minin died on January 10, 2008, and was buried in his native city of Pskov on January 12, 2008.
+Minin died on 10 January 2008, and was buried in his native city of Pskov on 12 January 2008.